Automatic backups via ISP Client Acceptor (CAD) or via Crontab/Schedule

 systemd start

-For the automatic start of the CAD on your machine save the file dsmcad.service into the file
+To start the CAD automatically on your machine, save the file dsmcad.service to the file

-Please adjust in this file if necessary the value of the environment variables LANG, LC_CTYPE
+In this file, please adjust the value of the environment variables LANG, LC_CTYPE

-and the path for -errorlogname and -instrlogname to your circumstances.
+and the path for -errorlogname and -instrlogname to suit your requirements.

-Enable the service for automatic startup at boot time:
+Activation of the service for automatic start during the boot process:

 /usr/bin/systemctl enable dsmcad.service

-You can start the CAD manually with the following command:
+The CAD can then be started manually with the following command:

 /usr/bin/systemctl start dsmcad.service